Boeing 747-8 Freighter painted in livery Seattle Seahawks and a perfect "12" (photo / video)

 You may be wondering what the connection is Boeing 747-8F and Seahawks.
 Boeing, one of the world's largest aircraft manufacturers, has been a sponsor of the Seattle Seahawks for more than 10 years, and this year they wanted to come up with a special message of encouragement for their favorite team.

-The painted 747-8F aircraft is owned by Boeing and used for flight tests.
-The special livery features the Seattle Seahawks logo, and the vertical "12" is painted out of respect for the team's fans.
-Teams in American football, like those in European football, are made up of 11 players plus reserves, and the 12 player on the field is the public.
+The painted 747-8F aircraft is owned by Boeing and used in flight tests.
+The special livery includes the Seattle Seahawks logo, and the number "12" is painted on the vertical tail out of respect for the team's fans.
+American football teams, like those in European football, consist of 11 players plus reserves, and the 12th player on the field is the public.

 On January 30, the Boeing 747-8F flew for the first time in the new livery.
 The BOE12 flight was a more special one.
-The aircraft took off from Boeing Field, flew over Space Needle and CenturyLink Field, Seattle, home of the Seahawks and then wrote the "12" in flight, a greeting for Seahawks fans.
-It is appreciated how Boeing supports this team, even if for some it may mean fuel wastage.
+The aircraft took off from the Boeing Field base, flew over Space Needle and CenturyLink Field, Seattle, the home of the Seahawks and then wrote the number "12" in flight, a greeting to Seahawks fans.
+It is appreciated how Boeing supports this team, even if for some it can mean waste of fuel.